Getting digestive waste out of your body is just as important as the good stuff you put in!

 Acetyl-L-Carnitine is a precursor to acetylcholine.

-It is the active form of “carnitine” that helps transport fat inside of cells for metabolism.
+It is the active form of “carnitine” that helps transport fat inside cells for metabolism.
 It also provides the “acetyl” group necessary to make “acetyl”-choline.
-Some individuals cannot make acetyl-L-carnitine very well due to slight differences in their genetic makeup.
+Some individuals cannot produce acetyl-L-carnitine efficiently due to slight differences in their genetic makeup.

-Acetyl-L-carnitine will not only promote acetylcholine production in these individuals – but it will also support fat metabolism too as it helps shuttle fat into the mitochondria to be broken down into energy.
+Acetyl-L-carnitine will not only promote acetylcholine production in these individuals but also support fat metabolism by shuttling fat into the mitochondria for energy production.

-For our purposes here, acetyl-L-carnitine, in the presence of ample supply of phosphatidylcholine & B-vitamins, provide the raw materials necessary to make acetylcholine in the body (as well as promote healthy fat metabolism).
+For our purposes here, acetyl-L-carnitine, in the presence of an ample supply of phosphatidylcholine & B-vitamins, provides the raw materials necessary to make acetylcholine in the body (as well as promote healthy fat metabolism).

-Acetylcholine is a key neurotransmitter behind motility & can be supported with acetyl-L-carnitine, and phosphatidylcholine.
+Acetylcholine is a key neurotransmitter involved in motility & can be supported by acetyl-L-carnitine and phosphatidylcholine.

 Ginger root extract contains gingerols and shogaols that support acetylcholine and serotonin-like effects.
 It is found in MotilPro by Pure Encapsulations and MegaGuard by Microbiome Labs

 Huperzine A is an extract from club moss that acts as a natural acetylcholinesterase inhibitor.
 In plain English means that it prevents the breakdown of the acetylcholine that you produce in the brain (as well as the gut!).
-If you’re blocking the breakdown, then acetylcholine sticks around longer to perform its duties.
+If you block the breakdown, acetylcholine sticks around longer to perform its duties.

-It is known mostly as a brain supplement, but there is some evidence (from a rat study) that it will support gut motility too (https://www.ncbi.nlm.nih.gov/pubmed/23403922).
-Because it’s mostly included in combination supplements for brain support – supplements that contain Huperzine A do not always make sense as standalone motility support.
+It is best known as a brain supplement, but there is some evidence (from a rat study) that it may also support gut motility (https://www.ncbi.nlm.nih.gov/pubmed/23403922).
+Because it’s mostly included in combination supplements for brain support – supplements that contain Huperzine A do not always make sense as a standalone motility support.

-For motility purposes, Huperzine A by Progena has Huperzine A as its own standalone ingredient.
+For motility purposes, Huperzine A by Progena lists Huperzine A as its sole ingredient.
 I’m using it more in clients who have trouble tolerating the warming, burny nature of ginger extracts.

 6.)
 Promote the Neurotransmitter Serotonin